 David Baranowski, Accompanist

 David Baranowski is a highly versatile accompanist, performing on piano, keyboards, organ, and harpsichord, with repertoire ranging from Bach to Deep Purple.
 He has played numerous chamber and choral concerts in the Westchester area and is the accompanist for the Westchester Choral Society as well as the New Haven Oratorio Choir.
 As an organist, Mr. Baranowski has performed such works as the Brahms, Fauré, and Duruflé Requiems, the Dvořák Mass in D, and Handel’s Messiah.
-As a conductor he directed the Poulenc Gloria, the Schubert Mass in G, the Rutter Magnificat, and, this past summer, conducted Mozart's Cosi fan tutte from the harpsichord for the newly formed American Baroque Orchestra under the direction of Maestro Mark Bailey.
+As a conductor he directed the Poulenc Gloria, the Schubert Mass in G, the Rutter Magnificat, and he recently conducted Mozart's Cosi fan tutte from the harpsichord for the newly formed American Baroque Orchestra under the direction of Maestro Mark Bailey.

 In the fall of 2010, David also began collaboration with Irish singer Julie Feeney.
 Julie is in the midst of composing her third album and first opera, and returned to the States to tour in spring 2012, with David at the keyboard.